ETHwhodis/Whitepaper/README.md

 depositsSince = the number of deposits during the elapsed_time (aka since user deposited).

-The following formula to determine your AnonymityScore based on the Anonymity_Level you chose.
+The following formula determines your AnonymityScore based on the Anonymity_Level you chose.

 ((elapsed_time * total_time) * 2)+(depositsSince * 20))